Co-modularity and Detection of Co-communities: Abstract

 \section{Abstract}

 This paper introduces the notion of co-modularity, to co-cluster observations of bipartite networks into co-communities.
-The task of co-clustering is to group together nodes of one type, whose interaction with nodes of another type are the most similar.
-The novel measure of co-modularity is introduced to assess the strength of co-communities, as well as to arrange the representation of nodes and clusters for visualisation.
-The existing non-parametric understanding of co-clustering is generalised in this paper, by introducing an anisotropic graphon class for realisations of bipartite networks.
-By modelling the smoothness of the anisotropic graphon directly, we can obtain a quantitative measure to determine the number of groups to be used when fitting co-communities, subsequently using the co-modularity measure to do so.
-We illustrate the power of our proposed methodology on simulated data, as well as examples from genomics and consumer-product reviews.
+The task of co-clustering is to group together nodes of one type with nodes of another type, according to the interactions that are the most similar.
+The novel measure of co-modularity is introduced to assess the strength of co-communities, as well as to arrange the representation of nodes and clusters for visualisation, and to define an objective function for optimisation.
+We demonstrate the usefulness of our proposed methodology on simulated data, and with examples from genomics and consumer-product reviews.